enkidevs/curriculum-pgexercises/sql-new/basic/part-3/ex_removing-duplicates-and-ordering-results.md

 ## Exercise

 How can you produce an ordered list of the first 10 surnames in the members table?
 The list must not contain duplicates.

+Once you have edited the query, review with your pair which parts of the query you edited to accomplish the task.

+### Discuss:
+- How do we remove duplicates from our data using a SQL query?
+- How do we limit the number of rows we return from our query?